 Rakuten, formerly Ebates, created a new program in 2019 whereby you can choose to earn American Express Membership Rewards in lieu of Cash Back.
 This was exclusively reserved for new Rakuten members up until 11/19.
 Since then, the program has evolved, and you’ll be able to change your account settings to Membership Rewards.
 The earn rate would be 1% cash back = 1 Membership Reward point.
-I’ve earned roughly 140k Amex Points since the program started a year ago!
+I’ve earned a couple 100k Amex Points since the program started!

 Rakuten is a shopping portal and this is how shopping portals work:

 When you login to your portal you’ll see something like this below…

 When you click on any of those offers, you’ll be directed to the site you wish to buy from.
 If that were Finish Line, you’d arrive at the very same Finish Line that you’d see if you didn’t first go to Rakuten.
 The only thing the portal does is code your purchase as being routed via Rakuten, and as a result you earn the cashback advertised in the Rakuten portal.